kriss-chorus/nx-sandbox/docs/troubleshooting-tilt-postgraphile.md

-# Tilt PostGraphile Solution - Complete Fix
+# Troubleshooting: Tilt PostGraphile Solution - Complete Fix

 ## Issue Summary
 PostGraphile was not starting up when running `tilt up` in the GitHub Dashboard project.
 Multiple approaches were tried before finding the correct solution.